DFE-Digital/dfe-complete-conversions-transfers-and-changes/doc/console-and-logs.md

 a starter:

 ```
-ContainerAppConsoleLogs_CL
+ContainerAppConsoleLogs
-| project TimeGenerated, Log_s, RevisionName_s
+| project TimeGenerated, Log, RevisionName
-| where RevisionName_s == "<revision name>" and Log_s !has "INFO"
 | order by TimeGenerated
 ```

-This snippet will get you all the logs that are not 'INFO' for the specified time period.
+This snippet will get you all the logs for the specified time period.

-The `<revision name>` is the name of the revision you wish to search, this would usually be the current revusion found in the _Revisions_ link under _Applicaiton_ and looks like `s184d01-comp-complete-app--1j9hcz0`.

 You can save queries for frequent use.